 NDSL anticipates collecting \$66,820 in 2025-27, which is the same level of appropriations as 2023-25.

 Other Bills and potential fiscal impact

-There are three impending bills impacting the State Library.
-We do not anticipate that any of them will have a fiscal impact.
+There are four bills impacting the State Library.
+We do not anticipate that there will be a fiscal impact for the first three bills below.
+All four bills passed the chamber of origin.